smskelley/canny-opencl/README.md

 The input is a grayscale image and the output is a black and white image with 1 pixel wide white lines denoting edges.
 An edge may be defined as place of high contrast.
-The rate at which the contrast changes indicates the strength of the edge, where rate would be defined in terms of distance rather than time.
+The rate at which the contrast changes indicates the strength of the edge.
 It has four stages: gaussian blur, sobel filtering, non-maximum suppression, and hysteresis thresholding.
 Below I will briefly discuss each stage.

 ###Gaussian Blur
 A gaussian blur is performed to reduce noise in the image.
 This is required